PaddlePaddle/models/PaddleRec/ctr/deepfm/README.md

 - train_data_dir: path of train data
 - model_output_dir: path of saved model
 - is_local: local or distributed training(set 0 in distributed training)
 - is_sparse: whether to use sparse update in embedding.
+If not set, default is flase.
 - role: role of process(pserver or trainer)
 - endpoints: ip:port of all pservers
 - current_endpoint: ip:port of current pserver(role should be pserver)